Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **do_filter** [ Type: *list* ]

-	If *select_filter* is True, perform automated script on images that have corrospoonding filters represented by this list.
+	If *select_filter* is True, perform automated script on images that have corresponding filters represented by this list.